owentashlin/GA--project-1-Simon/planning.md

 *Game Play*
 - need an automatic sequence where the game generates a pattern of colors

-need to find a random array[], push it into the current level array, then play that sequence over the buttons
+make random array[], push it into the current level array, then play that sequence over the buttons

 then player repeats that sequence and the arrays are compared

 if the same, new level loads with additional step

 - pattern needs to load into an array

+- pattern lights up buttons

 - need a function that loads player clicks into an array